-Gillette Drug Crime Attorney
+Gillette Drug Crime Attorneys

 At Steven Titus & Associates, P.C., we offer skilled legal defenses against drug crime charges in Gillette and the surrounding areas of Wyoming.
 When seeking to make a drug arrest, law enforcement may not heed your rights when they search your car, home, or person for illegal substances and drug paraphernalia.
 Our Gillette criminal defense attorney can evaluate the circumstances that led to your arrest to determine if your rights were violated and proactively fight any drug charges you face.